-The entire Specialized APME team will work to develop and coordinate specialized and enhanced services to youth and families with complex service needs in the multiple specialized domains of mental health and disrupted behavior, youth with a history of placement instability, placement disruption, delinquency, substance abuse/misuse, aggressive or withdrawn behavior, educational needs, and sexually active /reactive behaviors, and this team will continually engage in frequent and additional contact with the purchase of service agencies to review, develop, implement, and monitor Departmental policies and procedures related to specialized foster care.
+The entire Specialized APME team is continuously working to develop and assist in the coordination of specialized and enhanced services to youth and families with complex service needs in the multiple specialized domains of mental health and disrupted behavior, youth with a history of placement instability, placement disruption, delinquency, substance abuse/misuse, aggressive or withdrawn behavior, educational needs, and sexually active /reactive behaviors.
+This team has continually engaged in frequent and additional contact with the purchase of service agencies to review, develop, implement, and monitor Departmental policies and procedures related to specialized foster care.
+This team has developed audits and surveys for the community based specialized partners to further promote specialized services and increased foster homes to the youth that we serve.